vsb-js/.github/profile/README.md

       - Install [git](https://desktop.github.com/) (verify using `git --verison` in terminal) - You can also use [GitHub Desktop App](https://desktop.github.com/) - might be easier)
       - Make sure you have GitHub account and properly setup your machine to work with git (You should be able to push into your repositories on GitHub - you can use the GitHub desktop app to do that.
       - Install IDE of your choice for JS (Recommended [Visual Studio Code](https://code.visualstudio.com/) or [WebStorm](https://www.jetbrains.com/webstorm/) (Similary to PyCharm))

+- 02 JS Basics, promises, npm, node
+  - Assigment TBD
+  - You can get 5 points for all the tasks in the README
+  - You can get 1 extra point for taks marked as BONUS
+  - Deadline TBD

 #### Labs evaluation
 - Your work has to be submitted via GitHub classroom into your assigment repo before the deadline (7-14 days after the date of lab)